tucats/ego/LANGUAGE.md

 In this way, the go function performs its work, and then sends the result back through the channel.
 The main program will wait for data to be stored in the channel before proceeding.
 The go routine can send more than one data item into the channel, simply by issuing more channel write operations.
-The reciever can either know how many times to read the channel, or can use a `for...range` operation on the channel to simply keep receiving data until done.
+The receiver can either know how many times to read the channel, or can use a `for...range` operation on the channel to simply keep receiving data until done.

     func beepLater(count int, c chan) {
         for i := 0; i &lt; int; i = i + 1 {
             c <- "Item " + string(i)